syncfusion-content/javascript-docs/js/PivotGauge/Localization.md

 ## Localization in PivotGauge Control

- We can localize the PivotGauge control texts with a collection of localized strings using **"ej.PivotGauge.Locale"** for different cultures.
+ We can localize the PivotGauge control texts with a property [`locale`](../api/ejpivotgauge#members:locale) and a collection of localized strings using **"ej.PivotGauge.Locale"** for different cultures.

  N> By default, the PivotGauge control is localized in **"en-US"**.